 “The purpose of this is to create a safe and educative place for others to come and learn of the African culture.”

 In a speech in which he congratulated the initiators of the project, the Mayor spoke of the great asset that AfrikMall could become for the state of Colorado.
 Hogan mentioned the diverse culture of more than 130 different countries in Aurora.
-The message of community, diversity and inclusion is what AfrikMall represents to the public, he said.
+The message of community, diversity, and inclusion is what AfrikMall represents to the public, he said.

 According to information on its website, the mission of Afrikmall is to create “community, culture, economic unity, to bring together people from Congo, Ethiopia, Ivory Coast, Ghana, Liberia to come together as one for the betterment of Africa as a continent.”

-“Afrikmall will provide training for entrepreneurs to enable business owners improve their business practices.
+“Afrikmall will provide training for entrepreneurs to enable business owners to improve their business practices.
 It is anticipated that by this effort Diaspora Africans would unite around our culture and commerce.
 Finally, we plan on starting a Diaspora African Organizations Credit Union, sponsored by Diaspora African Organizations.
-Members of such organization can bank with our credit union,” according to Lartson, the founding CEO.
+Members of such organizations can bank with our credit union,” according to Lartson, the founding CEO.